Compassionate Care for Foster and Adoptive Parents

 Simply put, adopting a child or children is special.
 When adopting a foster child, you are giving a child a chance the thrive and not merely survive.
 In fact, when you adopt a child under any set of circumstances you are giving that child what should be a Forever Family and a Home.

 The process of adoption can appear daunting.
 Do I or we need to be certified as being acceptable to adopt?
 Do I or we need to be licensed by some state agency as being a foster?
 How long does it take?
-Is there any assistance available to me?
+Is there any financial assistance available to me?
 Do we have to be married to adopt a child together?
 Can I and my spouse who is the same sex as me adopt a child?
 These are common questions that I get asked, and each set of circumstances and each situation requires a different, unique answer.
 Each adoption that I participate in requires my full attention and that of my staff.

 Having performed many hundreds of adoptions, I have developed relationships with the agencies involved, and understand the intricacies of what is required of any adoption.
 My goal, and that of my staff is to make this as pleasurable and worry free as is possible.
 We consider our clients to be our family, and treat them with the care and attention that I would give my very mother – it’s that simple.